Now accepting Telehealth appointments. Schedule a virtual visit.

 When your shoulder and arm simply can’t perform weight-bearing tasks that are normally easy, the rotator cuff may be to blame.
 Your arms may feel heavy when you simply lift their own weight.

 There are treatments to help return your shoulder to its normal function.
-You can contact Joint Regeneration of Lake Oconee in Eatonton, Georgia, by phone or online to schedule an exam and consultation.
+You can contact Joint Regeneration in Watkinsville, Georgia, by phone or online to schedule an exam and consultation.
 There’s an answer to your rotator cuff tear.
 Start on the solution today.

 You Might Also Enjoy...